-Delegate Guy Ward is honored to serve the people of the Fiftieth District of the West Virginia House of Delegates, which encompasses all the precincts in Marion County except one.
-Having been elected to the House of Delegates in 2016, he is a current member and is running for re-election to a second term.
-During his first term, he has served on the following committees: Energy; Government Organization; Small Business; Industry & Labor; and Fire Departments and EMS.
+Delegate Guy Ward is honored to have served the people of the Fiftieth District of the West Virginia House of Delegates, which encompasses all the precincts in Marion County except one.
+Having been elected to the House of Delegates in 2016, he is again running for election to a second term.
+During his first term, he served on the following committees: Energy; Government Organization; Small Business; Industry & Labor; and Fire Departments and EMS.
 He’s been the co-sponsor on numerous successful bills relating to such things as drug addiction, veterans’ benefits, gas production, job creation and public safely.

 Guy Ward first entered politics by being elected to the White Hall Town Council in 1997.
 After 14 years as a prominent Council Member he was appointed in January 2012 to the Marion County Commission to fulfill an unexpired term.
-In 2013 he ran for and was elected Mayor of White Hall.
-He is currently in his third term as mayor.
+In 2013 he ran for and was elected Mayor of White Hall and stepped down in 2019.
+He chose not to run for a fourth term as mayor.

 As Commissioner he did a lot in his one year in office.
 He did such things as helping resolve issues at several Water Associations and Public Service Districts.
 After a major flood in Marion County, he was instrumental in helping acquire over $300,000 in grant money to cleanup areas hit by flooding.
 He was and still is a big advocate for Volunteer Fire Departments and helped acquire a Genesis Rescue System for the County (the first of its kind in the state) and an underwater rescue camera.